KashiwalHarsh/noGuess/README.md

-# noGuess: Encrypt your Secrets
+# NoGuess: Encrypt your Secrets

 ## Overview

-noGuess is a steganography project that leverages Electron-Vite for the desktop application, Node.js for the backend, and React.js for the front end.
+NoGuess is a steganography project that leverages Electron-Vite for the desktop application, Node.js for the backend, and React.js for the front end.
 Steganography is the practice of hiding one piece of information within another in a way that is not easily detectable.
 In the context of this project, it involves hiding data within digital images.

 ## How it Works